Merovex/verkilo-script/README.md

 ### Trimsize

 The PDF option includes multiple trim sizes, depending on your target form factor.
 The Word document has a fixed trim size (Letter).
 The ePUB and HTML lack trim sizes.
 Metric measures rounded to 2 digits in the table.
 All measures are in metric in the LaTeX macros.
-(The US uses its Customary measures, which are defined by the Metric equivalent.)
+(US Customary Measures are defined by their Metric equivalent.)
 When calculating trim size, we compared [commonly used sizes](./trim-sizes.md) and those offered by [KDP](https://kdp.amazon.com/en_US/help/topic/G201834180#trim).

 |   Trimsize       |   Paper Size    |
 |        ---       |       :---:     |